mborgerson/wiki-export/wiki/Kernel.md

 ### .text

-The .text section contains all x86 subroutines to be executed by the processor.

-### .rdata

-The .rdata section contains the kernel thunk table.
-The ordinals in the table are to be resolved to the kernel's actual calling routine, when loaded.
+The .text section contains the kernel exports.

 ### .data